saerts/ai-studio/mcp/ai-news/README.md

-# AI Studio AI News MCP Server
+# AI Studio AI News MCP Servers

 An MCP (Model Context Protocol) server that fetches AI news articles from RSS feeds and converts them to Markdown files for the AI Studio blog.